openlawteam/tribute-contracts/website/docs/contracts/core/DaoRegistry.md

 ### checkpoints

 Delegate key checkpoints.
 This is useful to know what the delegate key is at a certain point in time.
+A checkpoint is a data structure that allows storing data on a per-block basis and is originally inspired by the Compound contracts.

 ### numCheckpoints